AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/InterfaceFamilyType/README.md

 InterfaceFamilyType Class
 =========================
-AutomationML 2.1 APIThis Class is a wrapper for the CAEXElement 'InterfaceFamilyType'
+This Class is a wrapper for the CAEXElement 'InterfaceFamilyType'

 Inheritance Hierarchy